benisai/Openwrt-Monitoring/README.md

 Note: This will only work with Openwrt 21.x (IPTables) NFTables will not be supported.

-A Home Server running Docker to run the following applications. <br/>
+A Home Server running Docker to run the following applications (Scroll down for steps). <br/>
 ```Note:  I provided a Docker-Compose.yml file with all the containers needed for the project, if you do not have these running already```
 <br/>